Inspired by distance scale issue, I measured all lenses in hand, combine same focal length lenses into one, and plotted the curves representing them.

 Schneider APO Symmar 5.6/150 in #0 shutter

 I was hoping to mount this lens directly, according its rear size in 47mm dia. smaller than Byron front standard lens hole 48mm, but because of extruding lens board, it only allow for in-directly mounting, very disappointed.
+So there are two options:

 1. installed with extruding lens board, and in-directly mount the lens.